Self-Awareness

 • Set your legs comfortably on a blanket:

-• Burmese style – both feet, flat on the floor from knee to foot, parallel with each other
+• Burmese style — both legs crossed, the tops of both feet flat on the floor from knee to foot.

-• Half lotus – both knees touch the floor, one leg and calf are flat along the calf of the other leg
+• Half lotus — both knees touch the floor, with one leg and calf flat along the calf of the other leg.

-• Full lotus – both knees touch the floor, and both feet are flush against the opposite thighs
+• Full lotus — both knees touch the floor, with both feet flush against the opposite thighs.

-• Rest your hands on top of each other with the palms turned upward and each wrist pressed against the thigh.
+• Rest your hands on top of each other, palms turned upward, with each wrist pressed against the thigh.

-• If you use a chair, don’t lean against the back of the chair and keep the feet uncrossed and flat on the floor.
+• If you use a chair, don’t lean against its back, and keep your feet uncrossed and flat on the floor.

-• If you need, play white noise or brown noise.
+• If you need it, play white noise or brown noise.

 B. Let your perceptions flow naturally: